HelpfulHuman/interview-challenge/README.md

 # Helpful Human Applicant Interview Challenge

-Helpful Human's at home proficiency challenge.
-This challenge gauges applicants' knowledge on a number of different metrics that are used in part to determine an applicant's viability.
+Welcome to Helpful Human's at home proficiency challenge!
+This challenge gauges your knowledge on a few different metrics that we use, in part, to evaluate your skills.
 In this repo, you will find the assets that are required to replicate the design that is also included in this repo.
-Both .sketch documents are available as well as .pngs.
+Both .sketch and .png assets are available.

 To get started, clone this repo.
 Add your work to it in whatever structure you prefer, then push it to your own, renamed repo.
-When you are finish, share the location of your work with us.
+When you are finished, follow the instructions at the end of this document.

 This challenge has different milestones.